DevMountain/simulation-2/README.md

 <strong>Step 3</strong> </br>
 ["Student can utilize Redux in their code to manage state (actions, action builders, mapDispatchToProps object)"](https://github.com/DevMountain/simulation-2#step-3-1) </br>
 ["Student can create Node servers using the Express package (Serving static files)"](https://github.com/DevMountain/simulation-2#final-step) </br>

+Don't worry too much about the competencies; they will be covered as you build this project.
+Good luck and work hard!

 # Setup